Peripheral Arterial Disease

 At Monterey Bay Vascular, we offer comprehensive diagnosis and develop customized treatments for peripheral arterial disease.
 We understand that no two patients’ conditions are similar.
 Our full-service vascular lab provides state-of-the-art tests ensure that we address each patient case quickly and accurately.
 Our team has extensive experience in our specialized field and use advanced tools to achieve limb-saving results even in the most challenging cases.

-Angiography is a minimally invasive test that helps to visualize and diagnose blockages inside veins and arteries.
-During this test, the doctor will insert a thin tube that injects a special dye.
+An angiography (diagnostic angiogram) is a minimally invasive test that helps to visualize and diagnose blockages inside veins and arteries.
+During this test, the doctor will insert a thin tube, called a catheter, that injects a special dye.
 The dye will project blood vessels on an X-ray.
 As the dye is introduced to the arteries and veins, fluoroscopy imaging captures the detailed images to see the extent of the blockages in the arteries.

 Why Monterey Bay Vascular?